919447614

 For many years, we have sought to provide an innovative and safe range of products and services, developed and produced with respect for animal welfare.
 Our customers, veterinarians, farmers and animal owners around the world are becoming increasingly mindful of their impact on the environment and human health.
 As a responsible company, we have naturally oriented our business accordingly.

 Furthermore, we focus our research on increasingly innovative and distinguished health products that address a variety of pathologies and production needs, based on the unique features of the individual geographic areas in which they appear.
-Every day, we are committed to the best way to achieve this, while remaining faithful to the quality requirements of health.
+Every day, we are committed to the best way to achieve this, while remaining faithful to the quality requirements for the health of animals.

 DEVELOPMENT OF INNOVATIVE PRODUCTS AND SERVICES